joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 ![viewport](./images/viewport.png)

-Building websites for a desktop environment means, generally, you're operating with a minimum width of 900 pixels.
-It also means the content inside that 900px is either:
+Building websites for a desktop environment means, generally, you're operating with a minimum width around 1366 pixels.
+It also means the content inside that 1366px is either:

 - A percentage of the width (e.g. 50%)
-- A fixed width (e.g. 450px)
+- A fixed width (e.g. 683px)

 Here's a basic example of a site with a sidebar: